micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ### Configure and synchronize NETCONF device

-We have everything ready, to configure NETCONF device and connect running ConfD example with NSO.
+We have everything ready to configure NSO device and connect to ConfD (NETCONF) running the example.
 Type in (paste into) the *shell 3*:

 ```shell
 devices device EX_NETCONF